 No, for the past centuries and the invention of the binomial scientific naming, benefactors have from all time supported scientists to realize explorations or species descriptions.
 Here we simply propose a more 21st century version.

-How the funds are being used?
+How are the funds being used?

 People: Describing species takes time and meticulous work to compare the morphological features with existing species.
 This work is realized by trained students and experts who like everybody else need to eat.
 Part of the funds will thus logically support their studies or jobs.
 For reference, the salary of a student or a Research Assistant in Hong Kong is about 16,000 to 17,000 HK$ per month.

-Material: our laboratory already includes a good set of microscopes that allow us to do sorting, imaging and measurements.
+Material: Our laboratory already includes a good set of microscopes that allow us to do sorting, imaging and measurements.
 Their price range from 19,000 HK$ to 160,000 HK$ (2,250 Euro to 19,000 Euro).
 Once in a while some reparation or maintenance might be needed.
 Other small materials such as forceps, insect pins, ethanol, sorting trays represent our daily consumable/material.
 While those are relatively cheap individually, their recurrent usage requires to replace/use them regularly.

-Publication fees: a species is considered scientifically valid only once it is described/published in a scientific journal.
+Publication fees: A species is considered scientifically valid only once it is described/published in a scientific journal.
 Those, however, require scientists to pay to publish their work (imagine that a singer had to pay to have his/her songs played on the radio) and those costs can be quite substantial (rates vary among journals but the average per article would range from 2600 HK$ [300 Euro] to 12.000 HK$ [1,400 Euro]).
 As this is one of the most important and final step in the process, funds will be managed to allow final publication.